 The Novaya Vkladka [New Tab] media outlet published an article about living conditions in the Zabaykalsky region.
 Residents of the region regularly raise money to help fellow countrymen who are at war in Ukraine, and their children make trench candles in arts and crafts classes at school.
 At the same time, the Zabaykalsky region is one of the four most underdeveloped regions in Russia, and coffins, along with death notifications from the war, continually arrive at local villages.

 A 64-year-old disabled man who lost his leg in a car accident wants to travel from Lipetsk to the "special military operation" zone by a makeshift tractor to see his only son and give more than 100 cans of homemade stewed meat to his unit.

 The Bumaga [Paper] independent media outlet told how the Cinema in the Service of the Motherland festival about the war in Ukraine was held in Saint Petersburg, to which students of the Saint Petersburg State University of Film and Television were forced to go.
 Pyotr Lundstrem, one of the festival's organizers, complained that some students laughed at what was happening and did not get up during the National anthem.

-The director of school No 1 in Pyt-Yakt town, Khanty-Mansi autonomous region [federal subject of Russia], reported a parent because of the afro braids with blue and yellow ribbons in her child's hair on the eve of May 9.
+The director of school No 1 in Pyt-Yakt town, Khanty-Mansi autonomous region–Yugra [Russia's federal subject], reported a parent because of the afro braids with blue and yellow ribbons in her child's hair on the eve of May 9.
 The inspection hasn't found any offense in the actions of the girl's parents.
 Now the children's ombudsman of the region is reckoning on an examination against the school principal.